lorikrell/gamerchic/docs/photoshop/wow-emoji.md

 Brighten your Discord with custom Warcraft emojis and stickers, all from one pack!
 This series is drawn by me, Sonceri of Moon Guard US server/[lorioliodraws](https://twitter.com/lorioliodraws) on Twitter.
 Each file is a square 400x400px, capable of being added as a sticker or emoji to your Discord server.

-Additional options are available to [my Patreons](https://www.patreon.com/sonceri).
+Additional options are available to [my Patreons](https://www.patreon.com/sonceri) and via [Ko-Fi](https://ko-fi.com/sonceriart/shop).

 Here are the available emoji packs with many more to come!